-- United Kennel Club
+- United Kennel Club,

-- Federation Cynologique Internationale
+- Federation Cynologique Internationale,

-- The Kennel Club
+- The Kennel Club,

-- The New Zealand Kennel Club
+- The New Zealand Kennel Club,

-- Japanese Kennel Club
+- Japanese Kennel Club,

-- Australian National Kennel Club
+- Australian National Kennel Club.

 Basic Facts about an Akita Breed

-Akita size: 65-120 pounds
+Weight: 65-120 pounds

-Akita Life Span: 10-15 years
+Life Span: 10-15 years

 At this point…

-Akitas and Kids…or other fur family members
+Akita’s and Kids and other fur family members

 So… what about kids?

-To be honest, the Akita dog breed isn’t the first choice for a family.
-Don’t get us wrong, we love this dog breed a lot, but because they’re alert, sudden movements, and the high activity levels of children just might not be a good idea for them.
+The Akita dog breed isn’t the first choice for a family.
+Don’t get us wrong, we love this dog breed a lot, but because they’re so “alert” all of the time, sudden movements and the high activity levels of children might not be a good idea for them.

-Characteristics of the Akita breed
+Characteristics of the Akita breed.

-Cruciate Ligament Injury – The cost for surgery to fix this is around $2000-4000.
+- Cruciate Ligament Injury – The cost for surgery to fix this is around $2000-4000.

-Pemphigus – This is a skin disorder that causes blistering.
+- Pemphigus – This is a skin disorder that causes blistering.
 Since it’s ongoing, the treatment and monitoring will be too.
-It’s hard to say exactly how much you’ll spend in a lifetime, but it could be thousands of dollars, depending on how often your dog gets outbreaks.
+It’s hard to say how much you’ll spend in a lifetime, but it could be thousands of dollars, depending on how often your dog gets outbreaks.